Chart Color Schemes

 An assessment of population growth drivers in Gidgegannup reveals an overall ranking slightly below national averages considering recent, and medium term trends

-The population of the Gidgegannup statistical area (Lv2) is estimated to be around 3,140 as of November 2025.
-This reflects an increase of 322 people since the 2021 Census, which reported a population of 2,818 people in the Gidgegannup (SA2).
-The change was inferred from AreaSearch's estimated resident population of 3,132 following examination of the latest ERP data release by the ABS in June 2024 and an additional 20 validated new addresses since the Census date.
-This level of population equates to a density ratio of 10.3 persons per square kilometer.
-The Gidgegannup (SA2) experienced an 11.4% growth since the 2021 census, exceeding the national average of 9.7%.
-Population growth was primarily driven by interstate migration contributing approximately 65.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of the suburb of Gidgegannup is around 3,140, reflecting an increase of 322 people since the 2021 Census.
+This growth represents an 11.4% increase from the previous population of 2,818.
+The change was inferred from AreaSearch's estimation of a resident population of 3,132 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 20 validated new addresses since the Census date.
+This results in a density ratio of 10.3 persons per square kilometer.
+The suburb's growth rate exceeded the national average of 9.9%, making it a growth leader in the region.
+Interstate migration contributed approximately 65.0% of overall population gains during recent periods, with all drivers including overseas migration and natural growth being positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data.
-Considering projected demographic shifts, the Gidgegannup (SA2) is expected to increase by just below the median of national areas, with a projected population increase of 209 persons to reach approximately 3,349 people by 2041, reflecting a gain of 6.4% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections, released in 2023 based on 2022 data.
+Considering projected demographic shifts, a population increase just below the median of national areas is expected for the suburb of Gidgegannup.
+According to aggregated SA2-level projections, the area is expected to increase by 209 persons to reach 3,349 by 2041, reflecting a gain of 6.4% in total over the 17 years.

 Frequently Asked Questions - Population